Grumman G-44 Widgeon

-The Grumman G-44 Widgeon is a small, five-person, twin-engined, amphibious aircraft.
+The Grumman G-44 Widgeon is a five-person, twin-engined, amphibious aircraft.
 It was designated J4F by the United States Navy and Coast Guard and OA-14 by the United States Army Air Corps and United States Army Air Forces.

 Design and development

 The Widgeon was originally designed for the civil market.
 It is smaller, but otherwise similar to Grumman's earlier G-21 Goose, and was produced from 1941 to 1955.
 The aircraft was used during World War II as a small patrol and utility machine by the US Navy, US Coast Guard, and Royal Navy's Fleet Air Arm.

 The first prototype flew in 1940, and the first production aircraft went to the US Navy as an antisubmarine aircraft.
 In total, 276 were built by Grumman, including 176 for the military.
 During World War II, they served with the US Navy, Coast Guard, Civil Air Patrol, and Army Air Force, as well as with the British Royal Navy, which gave it the service name Gosling.